The Lovina – Luxurious, tranquil, convenient, and ideal for families.

 - Best Room: Terrace Beach Villas have the triple benefits of a private pool, uninterrupted sea views, and direct beach access.

-- For Families: Some villas feature a massive kitchen/lounge/dining area, private pool, and 2, 3, or 4 bedrooms.
-A few suites also contain a kitchen and 2 bedrooms, each with an attached bathroom.
+- For Families: Some villas feature massive kitchen/living/dining areas, private pools, and 2, 3, or 4 bedrooms.
+A few suites also contain kitchens and 2 bedrooms, each with an attached bathroom.

 - Public Transport: Decrepit buses and bemos (minivans) ply the main road, linking all places within Lovina, and also connecting Lovina with Pemuteran, Singaraja, and the turnoff to Banjar.
 Hardy travelers could also take a ramshackle bus from Singaraja to Denpasar for connections to Sanur, Kuta, and Ubud.

 - Shuttle Buses: Once or twice a day, the main island-wide operator, Perama, offers shuttle buses to southern Bali via Ubud but none to Amed.
 Tickets are available from agencies around the streets.
-Insist on a hotel pickup because the Perama office is in Anturan, 3km northeast (5-minute drive) of the resort.
+Insist on a hotel pickup because the Perama office is in Anturan, 3 km northeast of the resort.
 Other local shuttle bus companies offer similar services, which may include Amed.

 Places listed below are within a 5-minute walk along the beach in either direction:

-- Mentari Lovina (0)811 3948 869 – New and stylish beach club, with beanbags on the sand and tables as close to the water as possible.
+- Mentari Lovina – New and stylish beach club, with beanbags on the sand and tables as close to the water as possible.
 Just 100m, away from Kalibukbuk.
-2-minute walk.

 - There are a few minimarts along the main road, otherwise only a few places to shop anywhere in Lovina.
 The morning market spreads onto the main road, about 10 minutes’ walk towards Kalibukbuk.